 A child's home address will be considered to be where he/she is resident for the majority of nights in a normal school week.
+If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child's main address.

 Where the distance between 2 children's homes and the school is the same, random allocation will be used to decide between them.
-This process will be independently verified.
+This process will be verified by the presiding Chair of Governors or a party delegated by the Chair of Governors from the General Board of Governors.
+The arrangements will be supervised by a person independent of the school.

-6.5 Children below compulsory school age
+6.4 Children below compulsory school age